v1llur1/v1llur1.github.io/_posts/2021-8-23-thm-web-fundamentals-mini-ctf.md

 I hope you've completed the previous tasks.
 This writeup is only going to be about the mini CTF i.e., Task-5.\
 Also, flags have been blurred because of THM's writeup policy.
 I hope you'll respect that.

-> ✔️ But still you can find the process to find the flags from this blog.
-Try and get your flags.

 ### Mini CTF

 > ⚠️ My machine IP from below may differ with yours.